 How does any of this relate to extending oil drain intervals?

-As your testing program builds up the trends specific to your fleet, you are better able to determine just how often your trucks’ oil needs to be changed.
+As your testing program identifies the trends specific to your fleet over time, you are better able to determine just how often your engines’ oil needs to be changed.
 Very quickly you should be able to determine the optimal interval, which saves you money and makes you better able to catch expensive mechanical issues earlier in their development.

 Improving Oil During Drain Intervals